viniciuskloppel/kite/README.md

 ## getLamportBalance - Get the SOL balance of an account

-Gets the SOL balance of an account, in lamports.
+Gets the SOL balance of an account in lamports (1 SOL = 1,000,000,000 lamports).
+Lamports are the smallest unit of SOL, similar to how cents are the smallest unit of dollars.

-Returns: `Promise<Lamports>`
+Returns: `Promise<Lamports>` - The balance in lamports as a bigint

 ```typescript
 const balance = await connection.getLamportBalance(address, commitment);